eiffel-community/eiffel-intelligence/wiki/markdown/triggering-jenkins-jobs.md

     }

 ## _**build**_ endpoint
    * the parameters should be specified in notificationMessageKeyValues.
 Also here not more parameters than the job is configured with.
+Your job will not be triggered otherwise.
    * no job parameters in the URL

     The subscription below triggers the same parameterized Jenkins job but we now use build endpoint and we send the parameter in a json form using REST body.